iltocl/MultiBench/examples/evaluate_MUSTARD/EVALUATION.md

 *Note that we used some models from [Multibench](https://github.com/pliang279/MultiBench.git)*.

-Then, we recommend to clone our adapter repository branch (mm-lle-mustard):
+Then, we recommend to clone our adapted repository branch (mm-lle-mustard):
 ```sh
 # the original repository
 # git clone https://github.com/pliang279/MultiBench.git